gigamono/standards/README.md

     - Embedded logic

       Embedded logic are run along with the app.
-They are essentially an extension to an app and can be considered part of the app's logic.
+They are essentially an plugin to an app and can be considered part of the app's logic.

-      An extension can add to a frontend ui and logic as well as backend logic.
+      An plugin can add to a frontend ui and logic as well as backend logic.

       The logic can be visual workflows or custom code.